asappresearch/slue-toolkit/README.md

 ## SLUE Tasks
 ### Automatic Speech Recognition (ASR)

-Although this is not a SLU task, ASR can help analyze performance of downstream SLU tasks on the same domain.
+Although this is not a SLU task, ASR can help analyze the performance of downstream SLU tasks on the same domain.
 Additionally, pipeline approaches depend on ASR outputs, making ASR relevant to SLU.
 ASR is evaluated using word error rate (WER).

 ### Named Entity Recognition (NER)